Walkerrh/walkerrh.github.io/quotes.md

+Matthew 4:4 - Jesus answered, It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.

 2 Chronicles 7:14 - If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then I hear from heaven, and will forgive their sin, and will heal their land.

 Mathew 7:24-27 - Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 25 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 26 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 27 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.